 - Has it been called overvalued by the media?

-But David's never been about eking out a few points over the market.
+You see, David's never been about eking out a few points over the market.
 He's about hitting a handful of home runs and walking off into the sunset.
 Does that take guts?
 Sure, but I've seen him at work for a long time, and he's proved himself to me.

 Want to get a few home runs in your portfolio?
 You can use David's six-point checklist to get started, but here's a better idea.
 You can take a free trial to David's Motley Fool Rule Breakers service.
-That way you can sample the complete service for one month without paying a cent and take a peek at all of David's recommendations right away.
+That way, you can sample the complete service for one month without paying a cent and take a peek at all of David's recommendations right away.
 To learn more about this free trial, click here.

 This article was first published May 31, 2007.
 It has been updated.